Cambridge-ICCS/ReproducibilityInComputingCourse/README.md

 All materials, including slides and videos, are available such that individuals can cover the course in their own time.

-A website for this workshop can be found at TODO: provide link.
+A website for this workshop can be found at https://cambridge-iccs.github.io/ReproducibilityInComputingCourse/.

 ## Contents